turneraj/MEOWS/README.md

 4. FigTree (visualize phylogeny)
   * link to [FigTree website](http://tree.bio.ed.ac.uk/software/figtree/)

 ######MEOWS was developed and tested with Apple OSX El Capitan 10.11.4, therefore, it is suggested that you use the same (if not similar) platform.
 Additionally, MEOWS has been successfully tested on a PC with Windows 10.
-Lastly, all Python code for MEOWS was developed using Python 3.5, therefore, MEOWS may be incompatible (at it's present state) with Python 2.7.
+Lastly, all Python code for MEOWS was developed using Python 3.5, therefore, MEOWS may be incompatible (at its present state) with Python 2.7.

 ###Modules Used in Python: